 MYTH #5: All types of creatine are the same

 TRUTH: Just as there is a difference between the wine of £200 and £20 so there is a difference between high-quality and low-quality creatine.
-Chinese production is inferior quality with more byproducts, such as creatinine, dihydrotriazine, dicyandiamide, and sodium.
+Chinese production is the inferior quality with more byproducts, such as creatinine, dihydrotriazine, dicyandiamide, and sodium.
 Now, German production is among the best in the world.
 Always buy wisely.

 MYTH #6: New forms are working better